umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-Editor/Block-Grid-Editor/index.md

 :::tip
 **Example Blocks**
-When you are testing out the RC, you will have the option to test the new Block Grid using a set of predefined and preconfigured Blocks.
+When you are testing out the RC, you have the option to test the new Block Grid using a set of predefined Blocks.
 The option will only be possible when there are no other Data Types using the Block Grid property editor.

 [Option to install Sample Configuration on the new Block Grid Editor](images/Install-Sample-Configuration.png)